-Under New Rules, Cheaper 'Short-term' Health Care Plans Now Last Up To 3 Years
+Under New Rules, Cheaper 'Short-Term' Health Care Plans Now Last Up To 3 Years

 But many people complained that the policies were too expensive.

-HHS estimates about 200,000 people will buy short-term policies next year and as many as 1.6 million could own them after five years.
+HHS estimates that about 200,000 people will buy short-term policies next year and as many as 1.6 million could own them after five years.

-The Congressional Budget Office, the non-partisan research office that estimates the budget effects of policy proposals, gave a larger figure, estimating about 2 million mostly healthy people will buy short term plans.
+The Congressional Budget Office, the nonpartisan research office that estimates the budget effects of policy proposals, gave a larger figure, estimating that about 2 million mostly healthy people will buy short-term plans.
 This could have the effect of driving premiums slightly higher on the ACA exchanges, because healthier people will leave the market, according to the CBO.

 The plans are aimed at people who earn more than four times the federal poverty threshold and therefore don't qualify for federal subsidies to help pay premiums for policies sold on the ACA exchanges.